Mindray

-Mindray Bio-Medical Electronics Co., Ltd. (迈瑞生物医疗电子股份有限公司 (邁瑞生物醫療電子股份有限公司, Mài Ruì Shēng Wù Yī Liáo Diàn Zǐ Gǔ Fèn Yǒu Xiàn Gōng Sī)) is a Chinese multinational health technology company based in Shenzhen, Guangdong.
+Mindray Bio-Medical Electronics Co., Ltd., simply known as Mindray (迈瑞 (Màiruì)), is a Chinese multinational health technology company based in Shenzhen, Guangdong.
 Mindray designs and produces medical equipment and accessories for both human and veterinary use.
 The company is organized into three key business lines: Patient Monitoring & Life Support, In-Vitro Diagnostic Products, and Medical Imaging Systems.
 In 2008, Mindray was recognized as China's largest medical device manufacturer.

 History

 Mindray was founded in 1991 in Shenzhen, Guangdong by seven former employees of Anke (安科), including Li Xiting (李西廷), Xu Hang (徐航) and Cheng Minghe (成明和).
 It grew by providing domestic patient monitoring, imaging, and other diagnostic products.
 Mindray maintains 41 subsidiaries and branch offices in 31 countries, as well as 32 branch offices in China.
 Mindray was listed on the NYSE in September 2006 and delisted in March 2016 to apply for a re-listing in China's A-Share market.
 Mindray was re-listed in the Shenzhen Stock Exchange in October 2018.

 Mindray faced hiring controversy at the end of 2018 when it rescinded job offers from 254 university students due to changing economic conditions.
 The company reinstated the offers in early 2019 citing 'corporate social responsibility' after public outcry.

 Mindray partnered with Korle Bu Teaching Hospital in January 2019 to improve diagnostic patient care in Ghana.
 The company donated a SAL 6000 analyzer to improve local lab test efficiency.